alec-horwitz/AsiteBimMappingTool/README.md

    "BIM_INPUT_DIR: C:/Downloads/".
 This will tell the program to look for a .csv file in the Downloads folder on the C drive.

-  -You can specify an explicit file name.
+  * You can specify an explicit file name.
 If you do this the program will look for a file with the exact name you provide it in the directory you provide it.
 For example if you want to tell the program to find the Asite prequalification data in "N:/PROGRAMS/" and the file name is "Form Listing.xls" would type "N:/PROGRAMS/Form Listing.xls" after "ASITE_INPUT_DIR:" in the form of "ASITE_INPUT_DIR: N:/PROGRAMS/Form Listing.xls".

--If the line has a "_PATH:" you can treat it exactly like a line with "_DIR:" at the end of it except you must give it a filename at the end of the file path you enter.
+* If the line has a "_PATH:" you can treat it exactly like a line with "_DIR:" at the end of it except you must give it a filename at the end of the file path you enter.
 For example if there is a line "BIM_TO_ASITE_STATUS_TRANSLATIONS_PATH:" you may enter a path after it in the form of "BIM2AsiteStatusTranslations/BimAsiteStatusTrans.txt" or even